Please Hold to My Hand: Conception and writing

 "Please Hold to My Hand" was written by The Last of Us series co-creator Craig Mazin and directed by Jeremy Webb.
 The Directors Guild of Canada revealed Webb was assigned to direct for the series in January 2022.
 In the episode, Kansas City replaces Pittsburgh as seen in the video game on which the series is based.
 Mazin found the production locations in Canada more closely imitated Kansas City and felt Pittsburgh was not important enough to the story to justify the difficulty in manufacturing it.
 Co-creator Neil Druckmann, who wrote and co-directed the video game, considered it a superficial change as the characters are more important than the location.
 He and Mazin felt the additional distance to Kansas City justified the story beats and character development.
 Mazin enjoyed the use of Ellie's joke book in the game and felt its inclusion in the series allowed effective development between her and Joel.
 Mazin found Joel's decision to allow Ellie to use a gun demonstrated his trust in her, and considered it "the most father-daughter moment they've had".

-The episode's title references the lyrics of "Alone and Forsaken" by Hank Williams, which Joel and Ellie play on the radio.
-The song was used during the same scene in the video game, as well as one of the series trailers.
-GameRevolutions Daniel Falconer recognized the lyrics represented Ellie's promises to Joel and foreshadowed her apparent immaturity.
-The credits use Lotte Kestner's cover of "True Faith", which itself was covered by Ashley Johnson in-character as Ellie in a 2020 trailer for The Last of Us Part II.
-Madeline Carpou of The Mary Sue felt its inclusion reflected Ellie's character arc: her actions in the episode set her down a path towards the events of Part II.